Tuition and Fees

 Sources of Support

 The Admissions Committee designates several merit scholarships each year.
 There is no separate application for merit scholarships.
 The Admissions Committee each year designates the top three applicants to the M.Div. and the M.A.R. programs as Marquand Scholars.
 The criteria used in making these selections include exceptional academic achievement, demonstrated leadership ability, and spiritual maturity.
-Marquand Scholars will receive full tuition and a $5,000 living allowance.
+Marquand Scholars will receive full tuition and a $5,000 living allowance, renewable annually.

 The William Sloane Coffin Scholars, recommended by the Admissions Committee, are selected among incoming applicants who demonstrate some of the attributes of William Coffin’s prophetic leadership, his passion for social justice, and his critical theological interpretations of the contemporary social and political scene.
 William Sloane Coffin Scholars receive a full-tuition scholarship and a living allowance; the award is renewable.

 The St. Luke’s Scholarship is a merit scholarship for an entering Episcopal M.Div. student with exceptional academics and demonstrated leadership ability.
 The scholarship provides full tuition and a $5,000 living allowance and is renewable.